Skip to main content

 UT Breast Sergeons Logo

-Patients with breast complaints are thoroughly evaluated with taking of a detailed history, a physical examination, and radiographic imaging as indicated.
+Patients with breast complaints are thoroughly evaluated by taking a detailed history, a physical examination, and radiographic imaging as indicated.
 Sometimes, if a mass is found, a breast biopsy is needed to evaluate it.
-Most breast biopsies done for masses return with a non-cancer diagnosis.
+Most breast biopsies of masses return with a noncancer diagnosis.

 Biopsy

 Breast biopsies are performed by surgeons in Houston using a small needle and image guidance via mammography or ultrasound.
-As noted above, most breast biopsies return with a non-cancer diagnosis.
-Often the biopsy is performed by a radiologist using local medication to make the area numb.
+As noted, most breast biopsies return with a noncancer diagnosis.
+Often, the biopsy is performed by a radiologist using local medication to make the area numb.
 Once the tissue has been removed, a pathologist then has to look at it to make the diagnosis.

 Mammogram

-A mammogram is an x-ray of the breast tissue, used to screen for breast cancer and to evaluate the breast in the case of a concerning clinical finding as listed above.
-Sometimes more than one set of mammograms from our cancer center in Houston is needed to completely evaluate the breast.
+A mammogram is an X-ray of the breast tissue to screen for breast cancer and evaluate the breast in the case of a concerning clinical finding as listed above.
+Sometimes, more than one set of mammograms from our cancer center in Houston is needed to completely evaluate the breast.

 Ultrasound